Cyril N. Hinshelwood: Awards and honours

 In addition to being named the second Dr. Lee's Prof at Oxford, Hinshelwood was elected Fellow of the Royal Society (FRS) in 1929, serving as president from 1955 to 1960.
 He was knighted in 1948 and appointed to the Order of Merit in 1960.
 With Nikolay Semenov of the USSR, Hinshelwood was jointly awarded the Nobel Prize in Chemistry in 1956 for his researches into the mechanism of chemical reactions.
 He was also an elected member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.

 Hinshelwood was president of the Chemical Society, the Royal Society, the Classical Association, and the Faraday Society, and received numerous awards and honorary degrees.
+He was elected on 1 January 1960 to honorary membership of the Manchester Literary and Philosophical Society who awarded him its Dalton medal in 1966.

 Personal life

 Hinshelwood never married.
 He was fluent in seven classical and modern languages and his main hobbies were painting, collecting Chinese pottery, and foreign literature.
 As an artist, Hinshelwood painted scenes in Oxford, as well as portraits of Oxford University people including Harold Hartley, his doctoral supervisor, and Herbert Blakiston, the President of Trinity College.
 The portrait of Hartley is now owned by the Royal Society, and that of Blakiston is owned by Trinity College, as are a number of Hinshelwood's other paintings.

 He died, at home, on 9 October 1967.
-In 1968 his Nobel Prize medal was sold by his estate to a collector, who then sold it in 1976 for $15,000.
-In 2017 his Nobel Prize medal was sold at auction for $128,000.
+In 1968, his Nobel Prize medal was sold by his estate to a collector, who then sold it in 1976 for $15,000.
+In 2017, his Nobel Prize medal was sold at auction for $128,000.